WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 > **Figure 5.
 Method of output impacts quality of images.** (a) This corrected image was saved using the PIL Image function which caused issues in the image like the black artifacts in the nuclei. (b) This corrected image was saved using the recommended scikit-image package and the results are free from artifacts.

-You might wonder: well why even need to convert in the first place?
+You might wonder: "Well, why even need to convert in the first place?"

 Great question!
 If you don't convert and just save the corrected image straight from BaSiCPy, your image will be a 32-bit image.